 The contagion continues: Deustche Bank has also been involved in the case by being investigated by the Frankfurt prosecutor's office for allowing the Estonian estuary of Danske Bank to transfer amounts of more USD 200 billions as a correspondent bank.
 The challenge lies in the stricter interpretation of the ML / TF prevention regulations, which seeks to leave no room for organized crime to be interned within banks and that these are inflexible and thorough in monitoring.

-Within that scenario, according to the survey conducted by Dow Jones and SWIFT in the 2017, the increase in regulatory expectations continues to represent the biggest compliance challenge, followed by concerns about a greater application of current regulations.
+Within that scenario, according to the survey conducted by Dow Jones and SWIFT in 2017, rising regulatory expectations continue to represent the greatest compliance challenge, followed by concerns about increased enforcement of current regulations..
 In general, representatives of financial institutions report that regulators should be able to provide more guidance or help on compliance measures, as well as improve communication between members of the regulated and regulatory sectors to have a more appropriate perspective when developing their internal policies .

 This problem can be seen from a macro perspective, since several financial institutions seek to ensure that the results of financial globalization also affect the homogenization of regulatory approaches.